cybergarage/fdtools/README.md

-# fdtools
+# Fdtools

-fdtools is a utility package for floppy on multi-platform such as Linux and DOS.
+Fdtools is a utility package for floppy on multi-platform such as Linux and DOS.